florent37/AndroidParallax/README.md

 --------

-Simply replace your ScrollView with a **com.github.florent37.parallax.ScrollView** then surround your moving views with a **com.github.florent37.parallax.ParallaxView**
+Simply replace your ScrollView with a **com.github.florent37.parallax.ScrollView**

+Then surround your moving views with a **com.github.florent37.parallax.ParallaxView**

 ```xml
 <com.github.florent37.parallax.ScrollView